piyushagarwal08/JU-Notes/JAVA.md

 5. What is Singleton class?
     * when only one object is only possible to be made for a class
     * It is to be used to limit the resources
+    * To design a singleton class:
+        1. Make constructor as private.
+        2. Write a static method that has return type object of this singleton class

 6. Types of Loops in Java:
     1. For ~ For each is a variable concept of for loop